Pinterest

 Aldteron, a journalist and podcaster, talks about her life regarding the navigation of relationships in the age of digitalism and hook-up culture.
 Her candid conversations about her career struggles, relationship failures, and identity confusions are comforting because of their honest nature.A main takeaway from the novel is that self-love and platonic relationships are just as significant (if not more) than romantic ones.

-Meg, Jo, Beth, and Amy are the four sisters that’re focused on in Alcott’s Little Women.
+Meg, Jo, Beth, and Amy are the four sisters that are focused on in Alcott’s Little Women.
 Taking place in the 19th century, the classic novel focuses on family relationships, struggles in love, and the desire to take the wheel in your own life.
 This book is a classic for a reason.